Proof of funds

-A proof of funds (POF) is a document proving that a person or a company has the financial ability to perform a transaction.
-The POF can be issued by a bank, a financial institution or a trade finance.
+A proof of funds (POF) is a document such as a bank statement proving that a person or a company has the financial ability to perform a transaction or meet a potential future liability.
+The POF can be issued by a bank, a financial institution or a trade finance provider.

 For instance, a POF is generally obligatory for people seeking mortgages, as bankers are often more willing to issue them to those who have the sufficient funds to pay their mortgages off as opposed to those who cannot do so.
-Thus, a POF letter provides the selling or lending party with confidence that the funds are obtainable and legitimate.
+Thus, a POF letter or statement provides the selling or lending party with confidence that the funds are obtainable and legitimate.
+Proof of funds are also often required where there is a potential liability in the future for example it may be requested by governments on visa applications to ensure a traveler has the means to support themselves.

+Proof of funds may also be required from an individual in the context anti–money laundering checks to determine the source of funds when dealing with a financial institution.

 In practice

-A POF is commonly used when commencing commercial transactions between parties who do not know each other.
-The purchaser's bank produces evidence in a standard format that their client is good for a transaction up to the value of xx, based on yy item etc. Usually, such letters have to be produced/verified/confirmed by a class A international bank, as local banks do not have the status required by counter-party banks in other countries.
+A POF is commonly used when commencing a commercial transactions between parties who do not know each other.
+The purchaser's bank produces evidence in a standard format that their client is good for a transaction up to the value of xx, based on yy item etc. Usually, such letters have to be produced/verified/confirmed by a class A international bank, as local banks may not have the status required by counter-party banks in other countries.

-Or in the retail market, when funding large-scale investments such as buying a house or property, as real-estate agents tend to demand evidence that the buyer has such affordability.
-One way, in which a person can acquire a POF, is by requesting the bank to confirm and approve the amount of cash that the person has on hand.
+In the retail market, when funding large-scale investments such as buying a house or property, as real-estate agents tend to demand evidence that the buyer has such affordability.
+One way in which a person can acquire a POF, is by requesting the bank to confirm and approve the amount of cash that the person has on hand.
+In this context, proof of funds may also be referred to as "proof of deposit", of "proof of savings".

 The bank should also approve of the availability and legality of the funds to be used as a transaction before the funds can be transferred.
 If interested in buying property, the property beneficiary should be convinced of the fact that the buyer has such affordability to buy such property.
 However, since every POF document has an expiry date, at which point the document becomes of no use to the seller, it is essential to keep it up to date especially as the buyer's POF submission and the seller's process of approval can, in some cases, consume a substantial amount of time, taking weeks and even months to finish the process.

+For individuals when applying for certain types of visa, such as long-term or student visas, governments often require proof of funds to show the individual can meet their living costs or financial commitments before issuing a visa to avoid them becoming a drain of the countries resources.